Frequently Asked Questions

 No, post-docs are not eligible.

-Yes, those in the first few years of their associate professorship are eligible to apply for a Neuroimaging grant.
+Yes, those in their early years of their associate professorship are eligible to apply for a Neuroimaging grant.

 For Clinical Neuroscience Research, associate professors are eligible to apply no matter how far along in their associate professor role they may be.

-You are eligible to apply for a Neuroimaging grant only if your proposal represents a new research direction for you.
+You are considered a senior investigator and are eligible to apply for a Neuroimaging grant only if your proposal represents a new research direction for you.
 The award would be limited to $100,000.

 You are eligible to apply for a Clinical Neuroscience Research grant.